-Summer in Japan – Best Times to View Fireworks (Hanabi)
+Best Times to Visit Japan: Fireworks Festivals (Hanabi)

 Japanese Fireworks Festivals

 Hanabi (花火) (fireworks), not to be confused with Hanami (cherry blossom viewing), are truly exceptional and a staple of Japan’s summer festival season.
 In Japan hundreds of fireworks festivals occur each summer, typically in July and August.
+For people who enjoy seeing unique cultural events – and those who don’t mind rain – it is one of the best times to visit Japan.
 Originally used to ward off evil spirits, fireworks have a long history in Japan and are an integral part of Japanese summers.
 For whatever reason, they are not at all typical during the rest of the year, and not used to celebrate New Year which is celebrated at Shinto shrines at the stroke of midnight.